Listed in order of most efficient to the least, using the WLTP consumption rating.

 The WLTP testing process depletes the battery, then recharges it again (while measuring electricity leaving the mains).
 Along with other calculations, this process predicts a consumption figure using recharged energy from the mains.

-The test cycle also measures electricity consumption from the battery during travel in order to estimate the EV’s range.
+The test cycle also measures electricity consumption from the battery during travel to estimate the EV’s range.

 What affects efficiency?